 So did Stella-Jones plan to use the BluWood formulation?
 Or did they only want to use the equipment to produce their own product?
-Was the BluWood formulation even part of the sale?
+Was the BluWood formulation even part of the sale or was there a licensing deal?
 Besides color, is there a difference in the formulations?
 And did the facility ever re-open?
 I have been unable to find answers to these questions after searching extensively.
 But currently, as of April 2021, Stella-Jones does not list Shelburne among its 40 North American facilities.
 [Source]

 So how does a product with so much promise just disappear?